Fort MacArthur: History

 On November 15, 1968, the 19th Artillery Group (Air Defense) replaced the 47th Artillery Brigade in command of the DC and its batteries.
 The 19th Group deactivated July 1, 1974, after Project Concise ended Nike operations.
 The tennis courts next to the bunker remain at the former site of the AADCP's building 554, and the Missile Master nuclear bunker (building 550) was razed c.
 1985.

 Rundown of the fort

 In 1975 Fort MacArthur became a sub-post of Fort Ord, and the Army transferred ownership of the fort's Upper and Lower Reservations to the City of Los Angeles two years later.
 The Lower Reservation was cleared off and dredged and is now the city's Cabrillo Marina.

 Fort MacArthur's remaining Middle Reservation was transferred to the United States Air Force in 1982 for use by Los Angeles Air Force Base for administration and housing.

-In 1989, Madonna filmed some portions of her "Like a Prayer" video there.

 Angels Gate Park

 The Upper Reservation is now a city park: San Pedro's Angels Gate Park, home of the Korean Bell of Friendship.

-Hostelling International USA (part of Hostelling International) maintained a 57-bed youth hostel in the refurbished military barracks of the reservation.